Former banker Guillermo Lasso becomes president in Ecuador | Politics

 - Ecuador

-Some analysts have described Lasso as a market-friendly figure who is likely to seek good relations with the International Monetary Fund (IMF) and other global organisations, though he could encounter significant opposition to his policies in Ecuador's congress.
+Some analysts have described Lasso as a market-friendly figure who is likely to seek good relations with the International Monetary Fund and other global organizations, though he could encounter significant opposition to his policies in Ecuador's congress.

 In the runoff election, Lasso defeated Andrés Arauz, a protégé of former President Rafael Correa who governed Ecuador from 2007 through 2017.
 Correa increased spending and state intervention in the economy, oversaw a new constitution and grew increasingly authoritarian in the latter years of his presidency.
 He was sentenced in absentia to prison last year in a corruption scandal.